← Back to Blog

 By ProposAI Team

 The future of artificial intelligence is not about getting bigger—it's about getting smarter with less.
 Small Language Models (SLMs), defined as models under 10 billion parameters that can run on consumer devices, represent a fundamental shift in how we think about AI deployment.
-This approach mirrors one of software engineering's most enduring principles: the Unix philosophy of building modular, specialized tools that do one thing exceptionally well.
+This approach mirrors one of software engineering's most enduring principles: the Unix philosophy of building modular, specialised tools that do one thing exceptionally well.

 The Unix Philosophy: A Foundation for Modern AI

-The Unix philosophy, articulated by Doug McIlroy in 1978, emphasized creating programs that perform single functions excellently and work together seamlessly.
+The Unix philosophy, articulated by Doug McIlroy in 1978, emphasised creating programs that perform single functions excellently and work together seamlessly.
 This principle has shaped computing for decades and now offers a blueprint for the future of artificial intelligence.

 Why Monolithic AI Models Fall Short

 Large Language Models violate the Unix principle.
 They are monolithic systems attempting to be conversational partners, coding assistants, researchers, and domain experts simultaneously.
 While impressive, this generalism comes at enormous computational and economic cost.
-A typical AI agent makes requests to centralized cloud infrastructure running generalist LLMs, despite most agentic tasks being "repetitive, scoped, and non-conversational".
+A typical AI agent makes requests to centralised cloud infrastructure running generalist LLMs, despite most agentic tasks being "repetitive, scoped, and non-conversational".

-The Power of Specialized Models
+The Power of Specialised Models

 SLMs embody the Unix ethos perfectly.
 Models like Microsoft's Phi-2 (2.7 billion parameters) achieve performance comparable to 30-billion-parameter models while running approximately 15 times faster.
 NVIDIA's Nemotron-H family demonstrates that 2-to-9-billion-parameter hybrid models can match 30-billion-parameter contemporaries at a fraction of the inference cost.